-Moreover, at its meeting of 7 January 2023, the committee reviewed the Letter from the Chair of the Corporate Governance Committee of 25 December 2023.
+Moreover, at its meeting of 7 February 2023, the Committee reviewed the Letter from the Chair of the Corporate Governance Committee of 25 January 2023.

-In performing its functions, the Committee was able to interact with the competent departments of the Company and access the information necessary to carry out its duties appropriately.
-It also availed itself of external consultants, considered independent and not possessing any conflict of interest.
+In performing its functions, the Committee was able to interact with the competent corporate departments and access the information necessary to carry out its tasks appropriately.
+It also availed itself of external advisors, considered independent and not possessing any conflict of interest.

-For 2023, as at the date of this Report, the Remuneration and Appointments Committee has planned 10 meetings, of which 4 were held in the period from 1 January 2023 to the date of this Report.
+For 2024, as at the date of this Report, the Remuneration and Appointments Committee has planned 7 meetings, of which 4 were held in the period from 1 January 2024 to the date of this Report.